Step One: Prepare Yourself

 Smile and clearly introduce yourself to the receptionist.
-Remember, everyone you meet today will have an impression of you.
-Show respect and friendliness.
+Remember, everyone you meet will end the day with an impression of you.
+Be respectful and friendly.

 The Handshake Test.
 Yes, it really does matter.
-Limp, soft or feeble suggests that you lack confidence and presence.
-Don’t worry about gender issues—men and women shake hands.
+Limp, soft or feeble suggests you lack confidence and presence.

 Extras.
 Did you bring extra copies of your resume?
 Your portfolio?
 A note pad with questions you want to ask?
 A decent pen?
 Did you bring all this in a worn backpack or a classy portfolio binder?

 Stay calm.
 Breathe deeply to ease your nerves.
-Focus on the question, not on yourself.
-Don’t over talk.
+Focus on the questions not on yourself.
+Don’t overtalk.
 Stay on topic.

 Step Five: Follow Through

-Within 24 hours, you must send a thank you note to your interviewer.
-This is business etiquette and it is something far too many people don’t do.
-It can make a huge difference for you.
-Ten days to two weeks after you interview, if you haven’t heard anything, call the interviewer to find out what the status is.
+Ten days to two weeks after your interview, if you haven’t heard anything, call the interviewer to find out what the status is.
 Ask if they would like more information from you.
-Be helpful, not demanding.
+Always be helpful and not demanding.